Hridesh-Srivastava/JSON-to-JS/readme.md

 # JSON-to-JS
-Import your data.json using JavaScript only.
+Import your all data of JSON using JavaScript only.